 We consider a scenario where multiple anchors are concentrated in a single hotspot and investigate the performance of TDoA-based UWB localization.
-This scenario has partial similarity with that in [24] (referred to as Large Equal Radius, LER), in which (i) the anchors are (almost) equidistant from a proper reference point and (ii) the distances from such a point are much longer than those from the anchors to the object to be located.
-However, even if in our scenario the anchors may be considered equally distant from the center of gravity of the hotspot, this distance is typically (much) shorter than each target-anchor distance.
-The main contributions of our paper can be summarized as follows: (i) an extensive performance analysis of various localization algorithms and schemes is carried out; (ii) a method, based on the idea of Subset Selection (SS), to avoid geometric symmetries of the anchors' relative positions, with respect to the target, is considered; and (iii) the impact of a synchronization error between anchors is investigated to derive hardware design guidelines.
+This scenario has partial similarity with that in [24], referred to as Large Equal Radius (LER), in which 1) the anchors are (almost) equidistant from a proper reference point and 2) the distances from such a point are much longer than those from the anchors to the object to be located.
+However, even if in our scenario the anchors may be considered equally distant from the center of gravity (CoG) of the hotspot, this distance is typically (much) shorter than each target-anchor distance.
+The main contributions of our article can be summarized as follows: 1) an extensive performance analysis of various localization algorithms and schemes is carried out; 2) a method, based on the idea of subset selection (SS), to avoid geometric symmetries of the anchors' relative positions, with respect to the target, is considered; and 3) the impact of a synchronization error between anchors is investigated to derive hardware design guidelines.
 The key idea of the SS approach is to use a standard localization algorithm, but performing localization only considering a few properly selected anchors.
 In particular, various position estimates, obtained from different subsets of anchors, are considered.
 The best subset can be selected or the various estimates can be fused together to improve the overall localization accuracy.
-We refer to the latter approach as SS with Data Fusion (SSwDF).
-A state of the art TDoA 3D geometric algorithm is applied jointly with the considered SS strategy: our results show accurate estimation of the target angle of arrival with respect to the hotspot with a small estimation dispersion (i.e., error variance).
+We refer to the latter approach as SS with data fusion (SSwDF).
+A state-of-the-art TDoA 3-D geometric algorithm is applied jointly with the considered SS strategy: our results show accurate estimation of the target AOA with respect to the hotspot with a small estimation dispersion (i.e., error variance).
 The considered scheme is robust, given that the target position estimation error has an average relative error (with respect to the distance) smaller than 10% for a distance between target and hotspot up to 10 m.
 A significant performance improvement, in terms of localization accuracy, is achieved by using the considered SSwDF strategy, as shown by direct comparison with the corresponding theoretical CRLB.

-The structure of this paper is the following.
+The structure of this article is the following.
 Section II is dedicated to the system model.
 In Section III, the considered SS strategy for improved localization is described.
 In Section IV, numerical results are presented.
 In Section V, the impact, on the positioning accuracy, of a synchronization error between the anchors is analyzed.
-Finally, in Section VI concluding remarks are given.
-In the remainder of this paper, the following notation will be used: boldface lowercase and UPPERCASE letters denote vectors and matrices, respectively; $\tilde{x}$ and $\hat{x}$ will denote the measurement and an estimate of the true value x, respectively.
+Finally, in Section VI concludes this article.
+In the remainder of this article, the following notation will be used: boldface lowercase and UPPERCASE letters denote vectors and matrices, respectively; \tilde{x} and \hat{x} will denote the measurement and an estimate of the true value x, respectively.